gnolang/gno/docs/gno-tooling/cli/gnoland.md

 | `config-path` | String | The path for the `config.toml`. (default: `gnoland-data/config/config.toml`) |

 :::info
-The `config set` command replaces the complexity of manual editing of the `config.toml` file required in Cosmos chains.
+The `config set` command replaces the complexity of manually editing the `config.toml` file.
 :::

 ### gnoland config get <key>